 6.3 Following any official hearing or appeal the student will be notified in writing, within 10 days, of the decision of the panel.

 6.4 The decision of the appeal panel is final and internal University proceedings, in relation to the matter, will be deemed closed.
 The panel convenor will issue a ‘Completion of Procedures’ letter highlighting the ability to escalate the matter to the Office of the Independent Adjudicator.

 7.1 Appeals against decisions and sanctions made under this Regulation, can be made only on one or more of the following grounds:

 (a) that there was a material irregularity or failure in procedure in the conduct of the original decision making process;

 (b) that there appears to be evidence of prejudice or of bias in relation to the original decision making process;

-(d) that the sanction imposed by the member of the RLT who originally made the decision in the case is excessive and not proportionate to the offence.
+(d) that the sanction imposed by the member of the RCT who originally made the decision in the case is excessive and not proportionate to the offence.

-7.3 Should it be determined that there are appropriate grounds for an appeal, a Senior Warden will appoint a Warden, Deputy Warden or Sub-Warden who will convene a residential appeals panel to hear appeals against decisions made or in mitigation of sanctions imposed by RLT members.
-Where the original disciplinary action was taken by the Warden directly, a Senior Warden will convene the panel to hear the case.
-If the original disciplinary action was taken directly by a Senior Warden, the Director of Student Discipline and Resolution will appoint a senior member of staff to convene the appeals panel to hear the case.
+7.3 Should it be determined that there are appropriate grounds for an appeal, the Head of Residential Community will appoint a Residential Community Coordinator who will convene a residential appeals panel to hear appeals against decisions made or in mitigation of sanctions imposed by RCT members.
+Where the original disciplinary action was taken by the Residential Community Coordinator directly, the Head of Residential Community will convene the panel to hear the case.
+If the original disciplinary action was taken directly by the Head of Residential Community, the Director of Student Discipline and Resolution will appoint a senior member of staff to convene the appeals panel to hear the case.